AbdulWasih05/AI-Agent-Builder/README.md

 python chatbot.py
 ```

-Controls:
-- Type any message and the bot will respond by simple keyword matching.
-- Type `exit`, `quit`, or `bye` (or press Ctrl+C) to end the session.

-The script is dependency-free and works with Python 3.6+.
 A small demo project to build, run and experiment with agentic AI.
 Designed for personal academic assignment and version control.This allow us to learn new things that actually make sense